kalenaluika/Lifebyte/README.md

 Project Status
 --------------

-The code is not ready to be released yet.
+The code is still in its early stages.
+We need perform CRUD on data, authenticate and authorize the volunteers, and code refactoring.

 Please take a look at the issues list.

 History
 --------